 Court of the entire bill, or specific provisions.
 [No effect

 under a law be approved by Congress.
 All regulations

-must be approved by a law passed by Congress, and be complete, final, published on-line for at least 30 days, and
+must be approved in their final form by Congress, and be complete, final, published on-line for at least 30 days

 then voted on by Congress.
 Regulations are not valid until so

 approved.
 Any later changes must be similarly approved.

 - Amend Article 2 Section 2 to require two-thirds vote of the